nblagoev/Gmail.ps/README.md

 ### Update-Message

-Archives, marks as spam, as read/undead or adds/removes a star from a given message.
+Archives, marks as spam, as read/undead and adds/removes a star from a given message.

 ```powershell
 Update-Message -Session <ImapClient> -Message <MailMessage> [-Read ] [-Star ] [-Archive ] [-Spam ] [<CommonParameters>]